Hello I’m Thom Pham!

 I live near Paris, France and I am a professional tarot reader.

-I design oracle and tarot decks and websites.
+I design oracle and tarot decks.

 My professional background is as a graphic designer and Illustrator.